toolstack/profile-links/readme.txt

 1. Example of a profile with links.

 == Changelog ==
+= 1.1 =
+* Release date: February 16, 2016
+* Added: Support for WP's new use of H2 tags instead of H3 tags in the profile to denote sections.

 = 1.0 =
 * Release date: April 3, 2014
 * Incremented version to 1.0.